saiful9379/BD_Vehicles_Detection/README.md

 # YOLOv7 For Vehicles Detection
-In this tutorial, we examine the YOLOv7 & its  features, learn how to prepare custom datasets for the model, and  build a YOLOv7 demo from scratch using Bangladesh Vehicles Dataset.
+In this tutorial, we examine the YOLOv7 & its  features, learn how to prepare custom datasets for the model, and  build a YOLOv7 demo from scratch using custom generated Bangladesh Vehicles Dataset.

-## Web Demo

-## Performance

 ## Installation
+Tested with: Python 3.8 Pytorch 1.12.0+cu113
 ```
 pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 -f https://download.pytorch.org/whl/torch_stable.html
 Pip install -r requirements.txt
 ```
-# Data Processing

-Please check the data processing repo [click](https://github.com/ultralytics/JSON2YOLO)
+or

 ``` shell
 # create the docker container, you can change the share memory size if you have more.